 Firstly, make sure you have done some research before throwing yourself out there with no preparation.
 It is essential to know job boards that can provide you with vacancies that match your languages and your profile, such as Europe Language Jobs.
 It is recommended that you create a free account, upload your CV, and apply for jobs before & during your stay in Malta.

 Secondly, when applying for jobs, it is interesting to keep in mind the sectors and languages in-demand in Malta.
-According to WorldAtlas, the sectors sought-after are related to tourism, manufacturing, finance, and IT.
+According to WorldAtlas, the sectors in most demand are related to tourism, manufacturing, finance, and IT.
 Additionally, Working in Malta says that companies are hiring in the gaming industry and medical fields.
-On another hand, when referring to languages, the multinational organizations are mainly seeking for English, German, and Danish speakers.
+On another hand, when referring to languages, the multinational organizations are mainly seeking English, German, and Danish speakers.